Euclideon/vaultclient/docs/UserGuide.md

 #### System Menu
 The system menu has a number of system related functions.

-- "Logout" terminates your current session with the server.
+- `Logout` terminates your current session with the server.
 This is a security feature to prevent attackers from hijacking your session.
 It also takes you back to the login screen in case you want to change users or servers.
   > TIP: Logout does not unlock your current licenses for use by other users, they must still time out.
-- "Restore Defaults" resets _all_ settings back to how they were when you ran Euclideon Vault Client the first time.
+- `Restore Defaults` resets _all_ settings back to how they were when you ran Euclideon Vault Client the first time.
-- "About" displays a popup with the version and license information for the current version of Client.
+- `About` displays a popup with the version and license information for the current version of Client.
-- "Quit" logs you out and then closes the program.
+- `Quit` logs you out and then closes the program.

 #### Windows
 The windows menu allows you to show or hide various windows in the Euclideon Vault Client application.

 - Contains windows: Scene, Scene Explorer, Settings, Convert

 #### Projects
 The projects menu has a new scene button and if additional projects are available to your user, it will show those projects here as well.